SaraGaith/reviews-analyzer/README.md

-# 🧠 Reviews Analyzer (Booking / TripAdvisor)
+# 🧠 Reviews Analyzer

-Streamlit project to analyze hotel reviews (Booking / TripAdvisor) using LLM and connect the results with Airtable.
+Streamlit project to analyze hotel reviews using LLM and connect the results with Airtable.
 The project allows you to upload a local file (Excel/CSV/JSON) or fetch a dataset from Apify, analyze the reviews, and send the results to Airtable.

 ---